BlackSaltFish/understandinges6/manuscript/05-Destructuring.md

 Object destructuring is very powerful and has a lot of options, but array destructuring offers some unique capabilities that allow you to extract information from arrays.

-A> #### Syntax Gotcha
+> #### Syntax Gotcha
-A>
+>
-A>Be careful when using nested destructuring because you can inadvertently create a statement that has no effect.
+>Be careful when using nested destructuring because you can inadvertently create a statement that has no effect.
 Empty curly braces are legal in object destructuring, however, they don't do anything.
 For example:
-A>
+>
-A>```js
+>```js
-A>// no variables declared!
+>// no variables declared!
-A>let { loc: {} } = node;
+>let { loc: {} } = node;
-A>```
+>```
-A>
+>
-A>There are no bindings declared in this statement.
+>There are no bindings declared in this statement.
 Due to the curly braces on the right, `loc` is used as a location to inspect rather than a binding to create.
 In such a case, it's likely that the intent was to use `=` to define a default value rather than `:` to define a location.
 It's possible that this syntax will be made illegal in the future, but for now, this is a gotcha to look out for.

 ## Array Destructuring